MISSION AND HISTORY

 Since its inception, The Roots and Wings Project has performed with such venues as Los Angeles’ CASA 0101 Theatre, Theater of Note, Lincoln Heights Jail, S.P.A.R.C. @ The Old Jail in Venice, Occidental College, The Rosenthal Theater at Inner-City Arts, UCLA’s Glorya Kaufman Dance Theatre, San Francisco’s Phoenix Theatre and Venue 9, New York City’s Surf Reality, The Last Bookstore and Scotland’s Edinburgh Fringe Festival as well as commissioned writing and performances for both incarcerated and public audiences.
 The Roots and Wings Project is a 501c3 Non-Profit Organization.

 Jesse has performed in The Vagina Monologues and countless other theatrical productions.
 She has performed in leading roles at CASA 0101 including You Don't Know Me,Hoop Girls,Heart on a Wire and Between Fingertips as well as hosting the CASA 0101 Poetry Slam.
 Jesse and The Roots and Wings Project hosted the 99 poet event Occupy This! in collaboration with Josefina Lopez (author of Real Women Have Curves) and Casa 0101 in January 2012.
-Jesse has also worked extensively in radio and independent film, and was a featured artist in Kate Crash's documentary LA Woman.
+Jesse has also worked extensively in radio and independent film, and was a featured artist in the documentaries Yahoo News' Shine and Kate Crash's LA Woman.

 Jesse is an Arts Education veteran, with extensive experience writing curriculum and teaching Theater and Creative Writing to people of all ages and backgrounds including underserved and incarcerated youth.
 She works with some of the most prestigious organizations in the nation including Center Theatre Group, The Geffen, Inside OUT Writers, Inner City Arts, & Performing Arts Workshop, among others, and teaches customized workshops to both children and adults under The Roots and Wings Project.
 Jesse was awarded a Flourish Foundation grant for partnership with J.U.I.C.E. for the Roots and Wings Project Theater Program.